info

 • Explain that while anyone can contribute to a 529, control remains with the account owner.

 • Grandparents may opt to help grandchildren with larger gifts, which may also have estate planning benefits.
-Note that those seeking to transfer assets out of their estates can contribute up to $17,000 ($34,000 for married couples) annually toward a loved one’s college education without gift-tax consequences.
-Under a special election, grandparents can invest up to $85,000 ($170,000 for married couples) at one time by accelerating five years’ worth of investments.
-No additional gifts can be made to that beneficiary over the next four years after the year in which the one-time gift is made.
+Note that those seeking to transfer assets out of their estates can contribute up to $19,000 ($38,000 for married couples) annually toward a loved one’s college education without gift-tax consequences.
+Under a special election, grandparents can invest up to $95,000 ($190,000 for married couples) at one time by accelerating five years’ worth of investments.
+Additional gifts made to that beneficiary over the next four years after the year in which the one-time gift is made may reduce the donor’s lifetime gift and estate tax exemption.
 If the donor of an accelerated gift dies within the five-year period, a portion of the transferred amount will be included in the donor’s estate for tax purposes.
 Consult with a tax advisor regarding your specific situation.
 For gift-tax purposes, the assets are considered completed gifts, but the grandparents — provided they own the accounts — control the assets and the withdrawals.

-ǂǂ Capital Group college calculator (capitalgroup.com/individual/planning/tools/ext/college-savings-calculator), based on 2021 national public averages (in-state) and national private averages.
+ǂCapital Group college calculator (capitalgroup.com/individual/planning/tools/ext/college-savings-calculator), based on 2023-2024 national public averages (in-state) and national private averages.
 Examples assume college cost inflation of 5% a year.
 Current annual college cost figures are obtained from Peterson's.
 The college costs may include tuition, room and board, and books and expenses as reported by Peterson's.
 Copyright © 2022 Peterson's, a Nelnet Company, and its licensees.
 All rights reserved.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.